modelica/Encryption-and-Licensing/doc/SEMLA.md

 The library vendor chooses if, and how, the library is

 - encrypted/decrypted
 - licensed
 	- through a mechanism chosen by the library vendor
 	- or through an existing tool’s licensing mechanism
 - which tool can access the library
 - what features are made available to the tool

 Implementation of the above is **compiled-in** a "Library Vendor Executable" (LVE).

 ### ENCRYPTION KEYS: SSL and RANDOMIZER KEYS

-SSL keys are embedded in the **tool**, the **LVEs* and **packagetool** (after obfuscation with a Randomizer key).
+SSL keys are embedded in the **tool**, the **LVE**s and **packagetool** (after obfuscation with a Randomizer key).

 #### SSL keys usage

 Tool private key:

 - embedded in the **tool**: used to establish a secure communication channel between the tool and the LVE.

 Tool public key:

 - embedded in a **LVE**: used to establish a secure communication channel between the tool and the LVE.

 LVE private key:

 - embedded in **packagetool**:  used to encrypt proprietary libraries
 - embedded in a **LVE**:  used to decrypt proprietary libraries

 ## LIBRARY VENDOR EXECUTABLE (LVE)

 An LVE is a platform specific executable binary which:

 - is created by the library vendor
 - handles decryption of libraries (packaged in an MLC)
 - handles licensing of libraries (packaged in an MLC)
 - is packaged within a MLC
 - communicates, through the secure SEMLA protocol, with a Modelica tool

 ### Platform Specific LVE